theHARI962n/React-QR/README.md

 - Click the "Generate QR Code" button to create the QR code.
 - Once the QR code is generated, you can see it displayed on the page.
 - Click the "Download QR Code" button to download the generated QR code as a PNG image.

+## Contributing

+- If you'd like to contribute to this project, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.